 Coping with the loss of someone you love is one of life’s biggest challenges.
 Often, the pain you’ll feel from this loss can just feel overwhelming.
 You’ll more than likely find yourself experiencing all kinds of difficult and unexpected emotions, from shock or anger to disbelief, guilt and profound sadness.
 Though, coping with this loss and getting through it can be a deeply personal experience.
 Everyone reacts differently when they are faced with this grief.

-Grief is the natural response to loss.
+Grief is a natural response to loss.
 It's a strong, sometimes overwhelming emotion for most, no matter where their sadness stems from.
 Individual experiences of grief vary and are influenced by the nature of the loss.

 Everyone processes these strong emotions in many different ways, though here at the Probate Bureau we thought it might be helpful to take a look at ten ways to cope with grief and bereavement.
 Whilst this list is by no means exhaustive, it may be a good place to start, especially if you are finding yourself struggling.